AndrewJBean/RPN_3D_Plotter/README.md

 # RPN_3D_Plotter
-This is 3D plotting program using OpenGL, C++, and Qt.
+This is a 3D plotting program using OpenGL, C++, and Qt.

 ![Screenshot](screen.png)